-Beatrice Spampinato, M.A.
+Beatrice Spampinato, PhD

 - Western and Byzantine Medieval Art and Architecture